CapraLab/cosmis/README.md

 # COSMIS
-COSMIS is a novel framework for quantifying the 3D spatial constraint of amino acid sites in the human proteome  s shown to perform equally well as the best methods in the field while effectively addressing prediction bias.
+COSMIS is a novel framework for quantifying the 3D spatial constraint of amino acid sites in the human proteome.
 If you find COSMIS useful in your work, please consider citing the COSMIS paper:
 * Li, B., Roden, D.M., and Capra, J.A.
-(2020).
+(2021).
 The 3D spatial constraint on 6.1 million amino acid sites in the human proteome. bioRxiv. doi: https://doi.org/10.1101/2021.09.15.460390

 ## What's in each folder?